-Rural poverty remains high due to population growth – the national population has more than tripled over the past 30 years – and dependence on rapidly depleting natural resources.
-The degradation of natural resources hits women the hardest, as they assume greater responsibility for providing their families with food, water and fuelwood.
+Kenya’s population has more than tripled over the past 30 years, resulting in dependence on rapidly depleting natural resources.
+This impacts women in particular, as they shoulder a greater responsibility for providing food, water and fuelwood.

-The country strategic opportunities programme for 2020-2025 has three strategic objectives:
+The country strategic opportunities programme for 2020-2025 aims to improve:

-- Improve access to productivity-enhancing assets, technologies, rural finance, and services;
+- Access to productivity-enhancing assets, technologies, finance and services;

-Under our new strategy, we are extending support to the country's arid and semi-arid lands.
+IFAD is extending its support beyond productive rural areas to the country's arid and semi-arid lands.
 This shift supports the government's commitment to improve small-scale irrigation, extension services, marketing and access to financial services in areas with high poverty rates.
-The emphasis is on a market-oriented approach in the sectors of horticulture, dairy production, cereal commodities and rural finance.
+The emphasis is on a market-oriented approach in the horticulture, dairy, cereal and rural finance sectors.